CollierWebLayout.jpg

 Location: The Hunter Museum of American Art (10 Bluff View Ave, Chattanooga, TN 37403)

 Enjoy beautiful views of the Tennessee River from the lobby of the Hunter Museum during Writers@Work's annual interview night.
-Ray Bassett, host and producer of Scenic Roots on WUTC, will interview Lorrie Moore about her life as a writer, her move to the South, and her experiences in the classroom.
+Erica Lux, Chattanooga State Associate Professor of English and W@W Program Co-Director, will interview Christian Collier about his life as a writer and his experience as a Southern author.
 Join us at the Hunter Museum of American Art to ask questions, get your books signed, and mingle with other readers from the community while enjoying delicious bites at our author’s reception.
-This in-person event is free to the public, but registration is required.
-(Registration will open on April 1.)
+The event is free, but tickets are limited.
+Registration TBA.

 Attention writers!
-W@W and SoLit invite you to visit ArtsBuild for a craft talk with Writers@Work's visiting author for 2025, Lorrie Moore.
-Her writing spans from short stories to novels to nonfiction.
-(She’s even written a children’s book.)
-Come listen to her discuss how she balances a writing life with a teaching career, what brings her inspiration, and what she’s working on now.
+W@W invites you to attend a craft talk with Writers@Work's visiting author for 2026, Christian J. Collier.
+His award-winning poetry tackles difficult topics while remaining accessible.
+Come listen to a discussion of how he balances a writing life with a career and family, what brings him inspiration, and what he’s working on now.
 Bring your questions and be prepared to take notes!
 Light refreshments will be served.
-This in-person event is free to the public, but registration is required.
-(Registration will open on April 1.)
+The event is free, but tickets are limited.
+Registration TBA.

 Thank you for your continued support of the ChattState Humanities Department's Writers@Work program.